polkadot-developers/substrate-docs/content/md/en/docs/test/benchmark.md

 To help you see where complexity in the code might become unmanageable, you should create a benchmark for each possible execution path.
 The benchmarks can help you identify places in the code where you might want to enforce boundaries—for example, by limiting the number of elements in a vector or limiting the number of iterations in a `for` loop—to control how users interact with your pallet.

-You can find examples of end-to-end benchmarks in the prebuilt FRAME pallets.
+You can find examples of end-to-end benchmarks in all of the prebuilt [FRAME pallets](https://github.com/paritytech/substrate/tree/master/frame).
-You can also find details about using the `benchmarks!` macro in the [source code](https://github.com/paritytech/substrate/blob/master/frame/benchmarking/src/lib.rs).

 ## Testing benchmarks

-You can test your benchmarks using the same mock runtime that you created for your pallet's unit tests.
+You can test benchmarks using the same mock runtime that you created for unit testing your pallet.
-If you use the `benchmarks!` macro to create your benchmarks, the macro automatically generates test functions for you.
+The benchmarking macro you use in your `benchmarking.rs` module automatically generates test functions for you.
 For example:

 ```rust